MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * The app manifest must conform to the [latest manifest schema](~/resources/schema/manifest-schema.md).
 * If your app includes a bot or messaging extension, the manifest must be consistent with Bot Framework metadata, including bot name, logo, privacy policy link, and terms of service link.
 * If your app uses Azure Active Directory (Azure AD) for authentication, include the Azure AD ID in the manifest.
-For more information, see [manifest schema](~/resources/schema/manifest-schema.md#webapplicationinfo).
+For more information, see the [manifest schema](~/resources/schema/manifest-schema.md#webapplicationinfo).

 ### 4.2 App icons

 Icons are one of the main elements people see when browsing the store.
 Your icons should communicate your app's brand and purpose while also adhering to the following requirements:

-* Your app package must include two PNG versions of your app icon: a color icon and an outline icon.
+* Your app package must include two PNG versions of your app icon: A color icon and an outline icon.
 * The color version of your icon displays in most Teams scenarios and must be 192x192 pixels.
 Your icon symbol (96x96 pixels) can be any color or colors, but it must sit on a solid or fully transparent square background.
 * The outline version of your icon displays when your app is in use and “hoisted” on the app bar on the left of Teams and when a user pins your app's messaging extension.
 It must be 32x32 pixels and can be white with a transparent background or transparent with a white background (no other colors are permitted).
 The icon should not have any extra padding around the symbol.
 * Correctly sized and formatted icons must be specified in your app package.
 The icons must match what's submitted with the store listing metadata.